BazookaDeploy/Bazooka/README.md

 Once the package is ready you can install your application by using Bazooka to download the package, extract it, apply config transforms based on the current enviroment and execute a optional powershell install script.

-For further documentation go to http://bazookadeploy.github.io/Bazooka/
+For further documentation go to http://bazookadeploy.github.io/Bazooka/ or http://bazookadeploy.readthedocs.io/en/latest/